What is STAC?

 Collections

 A Collection in STAC represents a group of related imagery items.
-It serves as a container for items that share similar characteristics, such as the same sensor type or geographic region.
+It serves as a container for items that share similar characteristics, such as the same sensor type or geographic region.- Key Points:

 - Contains metadata about the dataset.